keysmet/keysmet-doc/README.md

 A script is run only once after it is loaded.
 Functions are defined in the order in which they appear in the script.
 To create animations, two methods are available, using `onUpdate` or a combination of `while` + `wait`.

+### Best Practices

+1. Always use `wait()` in infinite loops to prevent blocking
+2. Place function definitions before any infinite loops
+3. Use local variables when possible to avoid naming conflicts
+4. Break complex scripts into smaller functions

 ### Main loop with `onUpdate`